BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 Analog comparisons can be based on the setting, or the measured value.
 For a setpoint, the setting is the target temperature and the value is the reading from the temperature sensor.

+**If you want to check ... create a comparison for a ...**
+- Temperature ⇒ Setpoint
+- Output % ⇒ PWM
+- Output ON/OFF ⇒ Digital Actuator
+- Valve open/closed ⇒ Motor Valve

 ### Expression
 You can use multiple comparisons to get the final result.